-Anyone who takes any of our Tikal Tours Packages of 2 days & 1 night to visit classic Mayan ruins of Tikal will be impressed.
+Anyone who takes any of our Tikal Tours to visit classic the Mayan ruins of Tikal will be impressed.
 Rising out of the dense jungle, the looming temples demonstrate the mighty civilization of the ancient Mayans.
 They demand respect from their visitors, even thousands of years after their construction.

-On our excursions packages, you will experience the magic of the iconic department of Petén and explore the world famous Mayan civilization of Tikal, located in the lush jungles of Northern Guatemala.
+On our tours, you will experience the magic of the iconic department of Petén and explore the world-famous Mayan civilization of Tikal, located in the lush jungles of Northern Guatemala.
 Spend your night on a relaxing sunset tour looking out at the waters of Lake Petén.

 TEMPLE I. It is also called the Temple of the Great Jaguar.
 It closes the Grand Plaza by the East and is 45 meters high.
 It was built around 700 A.C. by the ruling Jasaw Chan.
 Also known as King of Cacao, whose tomb was found inside of the temple.
 A replica of it can be contemplated at the Sylvanus G. Morley Museum.

 TEMPLE II.
 It is also called the Temple of the Masks.
 It closes the Grand Plaza by the West and is 38 meters high.
 Like Temple I, it was built by the ruling King of Cacao 700 A.C.

 TEMPLE III.
 It is also known as the Temple of the Great Priest about 60 meters high.
 Stella 24 and Altar 7 are in front of it.
 This temple has an original Great Preacher wearing a jaguar pelt.
 It was built to the West of Temple ll.
 It was built around a temple, and it has an original carved wooden lintel with its central doorway.